gballard23/phase-3-sinatra-react-project/README.md

 what the relations are between data from other table we give the primary key to the other table as a foreign key.
 Active record can now map the relations and showing that the company Sony owns the subsidiary Bungie therefore owning the Games Destiny and Destiny 2.

+This repository has all the code needed to run this Sinatra backend.
+Fork and clone this repository to get started.
+Then, run bundle install to install the gems if neccessary.